 The problems at the end of each chapter are listed as "Chapter number.
-Problem number" (e.g., problem 42 in Chapter 1 is labeled 1.42).
+Problem number" (e.g., problem 42 in Chapter 13 is labeled 1.42).
 The worked-out solutions to these problems are found in the paper copies of the Student Solutions Manual (supplied as part of your Inclusive Access e-text).

-If you are choosing to use an older edition of the textbook, you can compare your edition to the $11^{th}$ edition copy (borrow from a friend, study group buddy, etc.; I am unaware of an online copy outside of the Inclusive Access $11^{th}$ edition).
+If you are choosing to use an older edition of the textbook, you can compare your edition to the $11^{\rm th}$ edition copy (borrow from a friend, study group buddy, the Reserve Room in Walter Library, etc.; I am unaware of an online copy outside of the Inclusive Access $11^{\rm th}$ edition).
 Many problems will line up directly or within a problem or two.